dnomd343/syncplay-docker/README.md

   dnomd343/syncplay --persistent
 ```

 This directory has more uses.
 For example, adding the `--enable-stats` option will enable the statistics function, and the data will be saved to the file `stats.db` in the directory.
-You can also create a `config.yml` file in the directory and write the configuration parameters in it, Syncplay will automatically read it when it starts, avoiding the need to type a large number of parameters in the command line.
+You can also create a `config.yml` file in the directory and write the configuration options in it, Syncplay will automatically read it when it starts, avoiding the need to type a large number of arguments in the command line.

 ```yaml
 # /etc/syncplay/config.yml